 Glorfindel, aka Glory

 Glory is Laurelin Farm's Star.
 The son of Niner and Beau, he was born in 2008 right on the farm.
-He has a gentle quarter horse personality with some added Arabian spunk.
-He helps intermediate riders get a good feel of connection and communication.
+Being a Quarab, he has a gentle Quarter Horse personality with some added Arabian spunk.
+He helps intermediate riders get a good feel of connection and communication, and challenges (in a gentle way) advanced riders to up their depth of nuance and feel.
 He is Caroline’s main endurance mount and loves going on new adventures.
-He is recently completing 50 to 100 mile endurance ride competitions!
+He is recently completing 50-to-100-mile endurance ride competitions!
 He has figured out how to patiently carry Caroline and folks around the archery track while she attempts to hit the targets at a steady canter and play with the discipline of Working Equitation…

 Princess leah is becoming a queen

-Leah is a sensitive Arabian mare, who is taking the current year off because she is having a foal in June!
-She is great for intermediate and advanced riders, as she will calmly call her rider out on any mediocre Horsemanship… She is also in training for endurance competitions and Loves to trail ride.
+Leah is a sensitive Arabian mare, who is excels at teaching the fine art of reading equine posture and moving as one.
+She loves to partner up and dance in doing groundwork, and is a fierce empowered mare that teaches true and joyful awareness is a breath away.
+She is great for intermediate and advanced riders, as she will calmly call her rider out on any mediocre Horsemanship… She is also in training for endurance competitions and loves to trail ride.

 Ella, the Light of the Farm

-Ella is Leah’s daughter, she is a filly that will turn 1 year old this June.
+Ella is Leah’s daughter; she is a filly that will turn 2 year old this June.
 She won’t be a riding horse for quite a few years, but she is a wonderful way for students to watch and participate in her growth and training!
 Follow us on Facebook for lots of Ella adventures!

 Other equine members of Laurelin Farm include boarders, retirees, and horses in training.
 For pictures, see the Photo Gallery page.